CERT-Polska/n6/docs/src/install_and_conf/docker.md

 ## Opening remarks

-This short guide describes how to run, for testing and exploration, the latest version of _n6_ -- using the _Docker_ and _Docker-Compose_ tools.
+This short guide describes how to run, for testing and exploration, the latest version of *n6* -- using the _Docker_ and _docker compose_ tools.

-The goal of this guide is to give you an example of how you can run _n6_ in the easiest possible way, so that you can learn -- by monitoring and experimenting -- how the _n6_ system works and how you can interact with it.
+The goal of this guide is to give you an example of how you can run *n6* in the easiest possible way, so that you can learn -- by monitoring and experimenting -- how the *n6* system works and how you can interact with it.
 Keep in mind that this guide was designed for linux-based systems.
-Even with usage of _Docker_ and _Docker-Compose_ -- we cannot guarantee --
+Even with usage of _Docker_ and _docker compose_ -- we cannot guarantee --
 that it will work on other systems such as Windows or Mac OS.

-!!! note

-    If you wish to explore the *n6*'s ecosystem a bit more profoundly you may want to familiarize yourself with the [Step-by-Step Installation](../install_and_conf/step_by_step/index.md) guide
-    as well.

 !!! warning "Disclaimer: what these materials _are_ and what they are _not_"